amankhoza/data-mining/SearchEngine/readme.md

 # Dependencies
-In order to run the code in this project, you need python 3 installed with the following dependencies met:
+In order to run the code in this project, python 3 is required.
+In addition, the following python 3 libraries must be installed:

-* BeautifulSoup: `pip install beautifulsoup4`
+* BeautifulSoup 4.5.3: `pip install beautifulsoup4`

-* Whoosh: `pip install whoosh`
+* Whoosh 2.7.4: `pip install whoosh`

-* lxml: `pip install lxml`
+* lxml 3.7.3: `pip install lxml`

 # Description